khank8476/khank8476.github.io/README.md

 **Digital Marketing Projects:**

-1 [VFXFARM](https://vfxfarm.com): This project is a cloud render farm service company looking to increase organic reach through
+- [VFXFARM](https://vfxfarm.com): This project is a cloud render farm service company looking to increase organic reach through
 Search Engine Optimization (SEO).
 We has been successfully running SEO marketing for a long time.

+- [SoulMineralz](https://soulmineralz.ca): This project is an ecommerce website mainly sells seamoss products.
+We have run successful SEO marketing together to get organic reach.

+- [RoyComPro](https://roycompro.com): This is an ecommerce website that sells computers and accessories. we have done few optimization for them.

+- [Hopyard Recycling](https://hopyardrecycling.com): This is a family-based recycling company. we did some directory listing and social bookmarking for organic traffic.

+- [BidExport](https://bidexport.com): This is a second-hand cars selling company. we did forum marketing for organic traffic.

+- [Ironshows](https://ironshows.com): This is a photography and videography business. we did organic marketing and SEO for sometime together.

+- [MediaForBD](https://mediaforbd.com): This is a bangladesh based media talent aggregator website. we did some SEO marketing work together.

+- [swhrconsulting](https://swhrconsulting.com): This Business is a Human Resource management & outsourcing firm.
+We have a good time doing SEO marketing for oragnic traffic and reach.

 **Web Development Projects:**

 - [The Conquerors NFT](https://theconquerorsnft.com): This project is an NFT collection minting website.

+`please note that some websites may be not accessible`